Tuition Benefit for Dependent Children Attending the University of Pennsylvania

 |Fall||June 1||November 15|

-Tuition benefits are contingent upon timely application using the online system.
-Failure to file for benefits in a timely manner may result in the application of late charges to the student’s bill, for which the faculty/staff member will be responsible.
+Tuition benefits are contingent upon timely filing of a request using the online system.
+Failure to file for benefits in a timely manner may result in the application of late charges to the student’s bill, for which the faculty/staff member is responsible.
+Benefits will not be approved for applications that are submitted after the deadline dates listed above for a specified term.

 Faculty/staff are responsible for monitoring the student bills for balances and assume full responsibility for the entire bill until the benefit payment has been applied.
 Resulting balances due to fees not covered by the benefit such as late fees or withholding are the responsibility of the faculty/staff member.